Switzerland beats France 5-4 on penalties at Euro 2020

 France had been trying to win back-to-back major titles for the second time.
 The French won the World Cup in 1998 and followed that up with the title at Euro 2000.
 Five years ago, France lost in the Euro 2016 final, but then won the 2018 World Cup.

+The Brazilian great was quick to offer his support after the heart-breaking miss in Bucharest.

+“Keep your head up, Kylian!
+Tomorrow is the first day of a new journey, @KMbappe,” the Brazil great wrote on Twitter.

-France coach Didier Deschamps played on both of those winning teams more than 20 years ago, and was trying to become the first man to achieve the feat as both a player and a coach.
+France coach Didier Deschamps played on those winning teams more than 20 years ago, and was trying to become the first man to achieve the feat as both a player and a coach.

+“It hurts but we have to accept it,” Deschamps said.
+“It’s football.
+Everyone is really disappointed.
+Everyone’s sad in the locker room.
+But the whole squad is still united in this difficult moment.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports